databio/sciquill/examples/README.md

-# Mediabuilder examples
+# Sciquill examples

-In these subfolders you will find skeleton examples for how to create different media types using `mediabuilder`.
+These are skeleton examples for how to create different media types using the sciquill philosophy.
 Just copy the folder and edit the documents to start a new project.

 Each media type has a `src` subfolder where the markdown source documents will live, and an `output` folder where the rendered PDF output goes.
-Each also comes with a `Makefile` that will link to the parent mediabuilder Makefile [mediabuilder.make](/mediabuilder.make), which provides a few basic variables.
-This link is optional, but provides some convenience.
-The `Makefile` will then specify a few recipes for converting the text source the appropriate output.
+Each also comes with a `_markmeld.yaml` file, which configures the outputs.
+You can build them by executing `markmeld <target>` from within the example folder.